 Bid Writing and Grant Applications

-I have written successful grant bids for the EPSRC Capital Award for Early Career Researchers at the University of Cambridge, and gained European funding from the DFG to host the first Trans-European expert symposium on technologically-driven rehabilitation in trauma surgery in Germany.
+I have authored and co-authored successful grant bids for the University of Cambridge totalling over £4.6M from the AHRC, ESRC and EPSRC, regularly compile central University reports for UKRI, and personally gained European funding from the DFG to host the first Trans-European Expert Symposium on Technologically-Driven Rehabilitation in Trauma Surgery in Germany.

 Disability Innovation Summit - Presenter and Panelist